 Bear with me though because March is actually one of the nicest times to visit Reykjavik (if you can handle a bit of cold).

 By March, the days are starting to get longer allowing for more sightseeing, but there’s still enough darkness for you to see the Northern Lights if the conditions play the game.

-March is the last good month to see the aurora and it’s even possible to see the splashes of colour in the sky from Reykjavik itself, if you wander around to one of the darker parts of the city.
+March is the last good month to see the aurora (top tip: stay in a remote hotel to give you the highest chance of seeing them) and it’s even possible to see the splashes of colour in the sky from Reykjavik itself, if you wander around to one of the darker parts of the city.